apify/apify-docs/sources/academy/glossary/concepts/css_selectors.md

 slug: /concepts/css-selectors
 ---

 CSS selectors are patterns used to select [HTML elements](./html_elements.md) on a web page.
-They are used in combination with CSS styles to change the appearance of web pages, and also in JavaScript to access and manipulate the elements on a web page..
+They are used in combination with CSS styles to change the appearance of web pages, and also in JavaScript to access and manipulate the elements on a web page.

 > Querying of CSS selectors with JavaScript is done using [query selector functions](./querying_css_selectors.md).

 ## Common types of CSS selectors

-There are several types of CSS selectors, some of the most common are:
+There are, several types of CSS selectors, some of the most common are:

 ### Element selector